US-Brazil Connect Fellowship Program

 Program Overview

-This progam encourages strong student fellowship candidates who have the drive and desire to thrive in the US-Brazil Connect Fellowship Program.
+This program encourages strong student fellowship candidates who have the drive and desire to thrive in the US-Brazil Connect Fellowship Program.
 The US-Brazil Connect Partnership for Skills Program links US Fellows and Brazilian technology high school students in a transformative cross-cultural learning experience.
 Selected Fellows prepare for and serve in a coaching and facilitation role designed to create a fun English immersion environment for Brazilian high school students.
 US Fellows build skills in global leadership, explore Brazil, and create life-changing relationships.

 US-Brazil Connect Fellows serve as ambassadors of their colleges and come from a wide range of disciplines.
 Fellows receive lodging, meals, local transportation and a stipend in exchange for their program leadership.
 Scholarships are available.